xaviervia/essays/philosophy/not-anti-natalism.md

 I’ll jump right ahead and point out that I’m not saying this invalidates the argument; among other things, because saying so will also imply that nothing at all can be said about the human experience, which is not a position I subscribe to.
 Some people do in fact say that nothing at all can be _said_ about human experience, and they either didn’t think long enough before speaking or they are unfazed by paradoxes.

 So what do I want to say?
 In a nutshell, that all axiomatizations of the human experience that we know of focus on different aspects of it and can probably help out in building a sufficiently useful description with which to communicate, but cannot possibly exhaust the possibilities of that experience.
-And we can confident when saying that there is no chance that a single axiomatization can possibly describe human experience.
+And we can be confident when saying that there is no chance that a single axiomatization can possibly describe all of it.

+### Embodied cognition

+There is another problem with relying on rational analysis for this type of argument: not all thought is done via abstract thinking.
+Emotions can be seen as algorithms that evaluate conditions and output a reaction.
+On the intermediate level between reflexes and high cognition, there are all kinds of systems of thinking that are rational but operate outside the direct oversight of our higher cognition functions.
+As Nietzsche put it “There is more wisdom in your body than in your deepest philosophy.”.

+There is an argument to be have about the fact that the embodied cognition, the emotions, that make us feel that having children (or life in general) are good things is _also a rational analysis_, just not directly accessible to our linguistic functions.
+By itself, this does not contradict the conclusion; but combined with the fact that we know that rationalistic analysis has a bias towards nihilism, it adds weight to the idea that we might not want to take a conclusion about morality derived from rationalistic analysis at face value.

 ## Conclusion